Lifting tropical intersections: Topology of finite type morphisms

 Naive statements about global codimension and subadditivity do not extend from valuation rings of rank 1 to valuation rings of higher rank, as shown by Example~\ref{ex:not subadd}.
-Nevertheless, hypotheses on codimension of intersection can still yield lifting results even when subadditivity of codimension fails.
-Indeed, the following theorem can be reduced immediately to the case that $S$ is integral with $s'$ its generic point, and then follows from a reduction to the diagonal and an inductive application of Proposition \ref{prop:app-krull}.
+Nevertheless, hypotheses on codimension of intersection can still yield lifting results even when subadditivity of codimension fails, as demonstrated by the following theorem.

 \begin{thm2} Let $Y \rightarrow S$ be a smooth morphism, and let $X$ and $X'$ be closed subschemes of $Y$, flat over $S$, such that the codimension in $Y$ of every component of $X$ and every component of $X'$ is less than or equal to $j$ and $j'$, respectively.
 Suppose that, for some $s \in S$, the fibers $X_s$ and $X'_s$ meet in codimension $j+j'$ at a point $x$ in $Y_s$.
-Then for any $s' \in S$ specializing to $s$ \begin{enumerate} \item There is a point $x'$ in $X_{s'} \cap X'_{s'}$ specializing to $x$. \item If $x$ is closed in $Y_s$, then $x'$ may be chosen to be closed in $Y_{s'}$. \end{enumerate} \end{thm2}
+Then for any $s' \in S$ specializing to $s$: \begin{enumerate} \item There is a point $x'$ in $X_{s'} \cap X'_{s'}$ specializing to $x$. \item If $x$ is closed in $Y_s$, then $x'$ may be chosen to be closed in $Y_{s'}$.
+More generally, we may choose $x'$ so that we have